kipply/blog/blog/content/endorsed/h100_implications_for_transformer_inference.md

 ![](../img/arithmetic_transformers/tp.png)

 For that, when the first batch is processing on the second gpu, then the second batch can start processing on the first gpu, hence the "tensor parallel".
 All in all, three batches would take 176ms.
 176/9=19.5 again (it's the same effect we get when we bully with the number of requests we're measuring).
+I'm not going to calculate it, since it'll be a similar order of magnitude, but there's also a different speedup associated with doing the compute and comms synchronously (in this case, we could insert 128 H100 GPUs).

 The intermediate calculations + kv cache reads that we don't factor in are somewhat significant.
 We don't know what the paralellism setup is, or if they factored in the in-practice bandwidth of F8 vs F16, or how much this Transformer Engine uses F8 vs F16 but I think I've at least exhausted all the major mechanisms through which the 30x speedup can be acquired.